-EU Tariffs Take Effect, Retaliating For Trump's Taxes On Imported Steel And Aluminum
+EU Tariffs Take Effect, Retaliating For Trump's Tariffs On Steel And Aluminum

-EU Tariffs Take Effect, Retaliating For Trump's Taxes On Imported Steel And Aluminum
+EU Tariffs Take Effect, Retaliating For Trump's Tariffs On Steel And Aluminum

-More than $3 billion worth of U.S. goods — from bourbon and corn to Harley-Davidson motorcycles — are now under a 25 percent tariff in the European Union, in retaliation for the Trump administration's tariffs that hit the EU, Mexico and Canada this month.
+More than $3 billion worth of U.S. goods — from bourbon and corn to Harley-Davidson motorcycles — are now subject to a 25 percent tariff in the European Union, in retaliation for the Trump administration's tariffs that hit the EU, Mexico and Canada this month.

 "The trade that we believe in is built on rules, trust and reliable partnership," Jean-Claude Juncker, president of the EU Commission, said in a speech in Dublin on Thursday night.
 "The United States' decision to impose tariffs on Europe goes against that.
 In fact, it goes against all logic and history."